Introduction

 The 1920s were packed with change – increased industrialization and urbanization, the growth of mass entertainment and sports, and other social and cultural changes; but this was also a decade of struggle, and not everyone enjoyed “boom” times.

-To summarize your learning, discuss as a class: Is the ‘Roaring Twenties’ an appropriate name for this decade?
-Why or why not?
+Is the “Roaring Twenties” an appropriate name for this decade?